Emergent Strings in Type IIB Calabi--Yau Compactifications: Type IIB/Heterotic Duality from the Worldsheet

 where we have introduced

 The worldsheet kinetic term for the fields arising from $C_6$ and $\tilde{B}_6$ is then given by

 with

-such that the kinetic term for the fields $\mathbf{b}^0$ and $\widetilde{\mathbf{b}}^0$ depends on $\mathbf{z}_0$ and introduces interactions between these fields on the worldsheet.
+such that the kinetic term for the fields $\mathbf{b}^0$ and $\mathbf{c}^0$ depends on $\mathbf{z}_0$ and introduces interactions between these fields on the worldsheet.

 \paragraph{Kinetic term for transverse modes.} This leaves us with the kinetic term for the transverse modes to the string.
-On the one hand, these are the modes $(\mathbf{z}_0,\bar{\mathbf{z}}_0)$ for which the kinetic term simply reads

-Thus, the kinetic term for the $\mathbf{z}_0$-modes is not a constant but, at the same time, does not depend on the other fields on the worldsheet.
-Finally, we have the single real field $\Phi$ describing the normal deformations of $Z$ in $V_0$.
+On the one hand, we have the single real field $\Phi$ describing the normal deformations of $Z$ in $V_0$.
 The modes of $\Phi$ completely decouple from the other modes on the string, since it is a modulus of the central fibre $V_0$ determining the intersection locus of the two (quasi-)Fano threefolds $X_1$ and $X_2$.
 Therefore, the kinetic term of $\Phi$ is simply